 The first ascent of Ledge Route happened in 1897, at the time it was just another route to the summit of Ben Nevis, but now it is renowned as one of the best routes of its grade anywhere in the United Kingdom.

-Easy climbs on Ben Nevis do not come much better than this.
-In summer Ledge Route should be an aspiration of ANYONE looking to summit Ben Nevis.
-Walkers should not be put off by the imposing North Face or the allocation of extra kit such as helmets and harness.
+Easy scrambles on Ben Nevis do not come much better than this.
+In summer Ledge Route should be an aspiration of anyone looking to summit Ben Nevis.
+Walkers should not be put off by the imposing North Face or the allocation of extra equipment such as helmets and harnesses.
 In dry weather and with good route-finding we can scramble using the rope in only a few key places.
-That’s not to say we are not looking after you, your instructor will be alert to all the dangers and be able to guide you along the safest and most simple passage to the summit.
+That’s not to say we are not looking after you, your Ben Nevis guide will be alert to all the dangers and be able to guide you along the safest and most simple passage to the summit.
 Ledge Route is a popular descent route for climbers having made an ascent via a more technical route such as Tower Ridge or Castle Ridge.

-You must climb Ledge Route in winter!
+You must climb Ben Nevis in winter!
 We can teach you how to use crampons and ice axe and pass on the necessary winter skills for an ascent.
 Depending on which line you take Ledge Route is a grade I / II winter climb.
-Our team of instructors and guide can tailor the day to suit you and the conditions, no previous winter climbing and mountaineering experience is needed, you will have enough time to learn the basics before you set foot on the route.
+Our team of instructors and guides can tailor the day to suit you and the conditions, no previous winter climbing and mountaineering experience are needed, you will have enough time to learn the basics before you set foot on the route.

 Our team spends ALLOT of time in the mountains.
-We want to pass this knowledge onto you, whether that’s on a guided ascent of Ledge Route or learning the skills to scramble independently.
+We want to pass this knowledge onto you, whether that’s on a guided ascent of Ben Nevis or learning the skills to scramble independently.

-We offer a guided ascent of Ledge Route in both summer and winter conditions by request, we don’t have set dates for joining groups.
+We offer a guided ascent in both summer and winter conditions by request, we don’t have set dates for joining groups.
 This allows us to provide a tailored day out on the mountain, something that will add to your experience and be better value for money.

 DARE TO EXPERIENCE ADVENTURE